Note: Files are in Adobe (PDF) format.

 The Group's PPE amounted to $175.5 million as at 30 June 2020 as compared to $171.7 million as at 31 December 2019.
 PPE was stated net of depreciation charges of $13.7 million (1H19: $14.1 million), partially offset by currency and additions of $16.8 million (1H19: $12.4 million).

 The increase in contract assets was due to higher unbilled (uninvoiced) amounts.

 The decrease in trade and other receivables compared to 31 December 2019 was due to lower revenue recorded in 1H20.

 The increase in contract liabilities was due to more considerations received or due from customers where the related revenue has not been recognised.

 The Group maintained a cash balance of $132.3 million as at 30 June 2020 (31 December 2019: $103.4 million).
 This resulted in a net cash position of $31.3 million (31 December 2019: net debt position of $1.0 million) after accounting for loans and borrowings (excluding lease liabilities) amounting to $101.0 million (31 December 2019: $104.4 million).

 CONSOLIDATED CASHFLOW STATEMENT

-Net cash flows from operating activities amounted to $11.8 million for 1Q19 as compared to $6.9 million for 1Q18.
-Net cash flows from investing activities amounted to $19.1 million for 1Q19 as compared to net cash flows used in investing activities of $10.6 million for 1Q18 due to higher net proceeds from the disposal of property, plant and equipment and less payments for the purchase of property, plant and equipment for 1Q19.
+Net cash flows from operating activities amounted to $45.7 million for 1H20 as compared to $11.9 million for 1H19.
+Net cash flows used in investing activities amounted to $10.7 million for 1H20 as compared to net cash flows from investing activities of $14.8 million for 1H19.
+This was due to higher net proceeds received from the disposal of PPE for 1H19 as compared to 1H20.